xiaozheSlashie/English/AllEnglishEars.md

 > **B**: You're right.
 It's weird.
 Maybe there's a big game on or something is the World Series this week.
 > **A**: Oh,yep.
 That's propably it.
 Sorry I'm late by the way I was moving at warp speed trying to get ready in time but I still couldn't get out of the door.
 > **B**: No worries.
 Hey look Marcy is subbing.
 We're toast.
-> **A**: Oh,you're right.
-Her workouts are the most intense last time she subbed I was sore for a week.
+> **A**: Oh, you're right.
+Her workouts are the most intense.
+Last time she subbed I was sore for a week.

 #### 中文翻譯：